connexcs/docs/docs/webphone.md

 ### Setup Domains

 ConnexCS **WebPhone** needs 2 domains to function correctly:
-* **Domain (A)** - This is the location where the phone will be hosted, and needs to be provided to your customers.
+* **Domain (A)** - This is the location where the phone will be hosted and needs to be provided to your customers.
 Create a CNAME on your domain pointing to `portal.connexcs.com.` (yes, this is the same as the customer portal).
-* **Domain (B)** This is the signaling domain, and is attached to your server.
+* **Domain (B)** This is the signaling domain and is attached to your server.

 Our recommended way to setup domains pointing to your server is listed here.
 In short you should setup a DNS record within ConnexCS, then point a CNAME on your domain to the ConnexCS setup domain.